ssbsukirat/medicine/Immune, inflammatory, rheumatological/Rheumatoid Arthritis.md

 - Earlier >6 weeks symptoms required but not now
 - ACPA now include which is more specific for RA
 - These are classification criteria and not diagnostic criteria which tell of high likelihood of transition to chronic disease
+- Differential
+	- all acute and chronic inflammatory arthritis
+	- Sjogrens primary maybe confused as may have joint involvement
+	- Spondyloarthropathies have sacroiliitis and other enthesopathic symptoms with symptoms of psoriasis or IBD
+	- Polymyalgia Rheumatica (PMR) in elderly but RA has wrists hands ankle feet involvement
+	- RS3PE (remitting seronegative symmetrical synovitis with pitting edema) has pitting edema not seen in RA plus quick response to steroid (low dose Prednisone)
+# Laboratory features
+- Elevated non-specific markers like ESR CRP
+- RF and ACPA but RF has low sensitivity